dfsp-spirit/fsbrain/README.md

 ## News
+* 2022-12-22: We are looking for help!
+If you have a Mac and are interested in helping fsbrain development, please [contact us by email](http://rcmd.org/ts/#contact) or reply to [#46](https://github.com/dfsp-spirit/fsbrain/issues/46) here on GitHub!
 * 2022-02-13: New fsbrain version 0.5.3 released on CRAN, see the [CHANGES](./CHANGES).
 * 2021-11-11: New fsbrain version 0.5.1 released on CRAN, see the [CHANGES](./CHANGES).
 * 2021-09-16: New fsbrain version 0.5.0 released on CRAN, see the [CHANGES](./CHANGES).